GalenWright/wright-lab-website/content/authors/alexandria-martin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Co-supervised Alumni

 ---
-I am a third-year undergraduate student in the Rady Faculty of Health Sciences at the University of Manitoba.
-Over the last two summers, I have been working on genetic modifiers of repeat expansion disorders and the genomic characteristics of genes associated with autism spectrum disorders.
-I am broadly interested in neurodevelopment in child health.
+I am a current B.Sc. undergraduate student in Biological Sciences (Cell, Molecular, and Developmental Biology Concentration) at the University of Manitoba.
+For my project, I will be analyzing properties of genes implicated in pediatric, adult, and diverse-onset neuromuscular disorders through a co-supervision between the Wright and Drögemöller Labs.
+I am particularly interested in research involving computational biology and bioinformatics approaches, molecular and developmental biology, genomics, genetic testing and gene therapy, and neurodegenerative diseases.

 **Awards/fellowships:**
-- ENRRICH Summer Studentship (2023)
-- University of Manitoba Undergraduate Research Award (2023)
+- NSERC Undergraduate Student Research Award (2023)
+- CHRIM Undergraduate Summer Studentship (2023)

 **Hobbies:**
+- Digital art
-- Fitness
+- Swimming
-- Ringette
+- Dancing
-- Yoga
+- Video games

 **Favourite movie:**
-- Legally Blonde
+- Howl's Moving Castle